pivotal/docs-tap/api-validation-scoring/install.hbs.md

     * `MY-REGISTRY-USER` is the user with write access to `MY-REGISTRY`
     * `MY-REGISTRY-PASSWORD` is the password for `MY-REGISTRY-USER`
     * `MY-REGISTRY` is your own container registry.
-    * `VERSION-NUMBER` is your 'API Validation and Scoring' package version.
+    * `VERSION-NUMBER` is your API Validation and Scoring package version.
 For example, `0.2.5`
     * `TARGET-REPOSITORY` is your target repository, a folder/repository on `MY-REGISTRY` that serves as the location for the installation files for API Validation and Scoring.

 1. [Install the Carvel tool `imgpkg` CLI](https://docs.vmware.com/en/Cluster-Essentials-for-VMware-Tanzu/1.3/cluster-essentials/GUID-deploy.html#optionally-install-clis-onto-your-path-6).